 Wake On LAN from a container

 This is a simple solution that provides wake on lan capabilities from inside a container.
-It uses the simple awake command to send the magic packet.
+It uses the simple ether-wake command to send the magic packet.
 This can be incredibly helpful if you just need a simple button to click to wake up a machine on your network.

 Docker containers will normally use a docker network, which is a separate network from the host network.
 This means that the container will not be able to send the magic packet to the host network.
 Therefore, we need to create the container with the --network host option, which will allow the container to send the magic packet to the host network (not the docker network).